LelandSindt/analoguEnvoy/readme.md

 ## CircutPython http
 Written in [CircutPython](https://circuitpython.org/), [code.py](/circutpython/code.py) reads [settings.toml](/circutpython/settings.toml) for an ssid and password to make a wifi connecton.
 Simiar to the python version your username, password and serial number are used to obtain a token from `enlighten` which is used to query `envoy` locally for consumption and producion information.
 This variation was developed on a [Raspberry Pi Pico W](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html#raspberry-pi-pico-w-and-pico-wh).

+## CircutPython MQTT
+Written in [CircutPython](https://circuitpython.org/), [code.py](/circutpythonMQTT/code.py) reads [settings.toml](/circutpython/settings.toml) for an ssid and password to make a wifi connecton.
+Similar to the python MQTT vairant it subscribes to production and consumption messages published by homeassistant and collected by a custom envoy integration.
+This variation was developed on a [Raspberry Pi Pico W](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html#raspberry-pi-pico-w-and-pico-wh).

 ## PWM
 All three versions use PWM to drive analogue gauges with a 3v range.